BACK

 IB Coordinator

-Catherine joined Rangitoto College in 2020 and brings with her 20 years of teaching experience, a Master of Education, leadership experience as a former Deputy Principal, and 5 years as IB Coordinator in a large international school in Dubai.
-In addition to leading our IB programme, Catherine also teaches IB Psychology and IB Business Management.
+Catherine joined Rangitoto College in 2020, bringing over 20 years of teaching expertise and a Master of Education.
+With a background as a former Deputy Principal and five years as an IB Coordinator at a large international school in Dubai, she brings a wealth of global leadership to our team.
+In addition to leading our IB Diploma Programme, Catherine teaches IB Psychology and IB Business Management.

 T: +64 (9) 477 0150 Ext 672